-Bryan Abasolo Shares A Beautiful Throwback Photo Of He And His Wife Rachel Lindsay
+Bryan Abasolo Shares A Beautiful Throwback Photo Of He And His Wife, Rachel Lindsay

 In the stunning snapshot, Lindsay wore a bright orange dress with a high neckline and thin slit in the bodice and another slit right above her thigh.
 She held part of the train in one hand as she walked alongside Abasolo, whom she married in August of 2019.
 The former reality television star wore her dark brown hair down in curls and accessorized with gold hoop earrings.
 Her large engagement ring was visible on one hand.

-Lindsay wrapped her hand 2around the crook of Abasolo’s arm while looking up at him.
-Abasolo, who is a licensed chiropractor, wore a black pin striped suit with a white collared shirt underneath.
+Lindsay wrapped her hand around the crook of Abasolo’s arm while looking up at him.
+Abasolo, who is a licensed chiropractor, wore a black pinstriped suit with a white collared shirt underneath.
 He tucked one hand in his pocket and flashed his ultra white teeth while smiling.
 The adorable pair looked extra happy and very much in love.

-The background of the photo encapsulated the hustle and bustle of New York City, tall buildings, cars, and lots of people visible all around.
+The background of the photo encapsulated the hustle and bustle of New York City; tall buildings, cars, and lots of people were visible all around.
 Nevertheless, the couple appeared focused on one another.

 In his caption, Abasolo shared how much he missed the simpler times of 2019, before the COVID-19 pandemic and other crises happened.
 He spoke of the times in which people were free to roam about and travel as they pleased without any restrictions.
 Nevertheless, he also shared his hope for the future and better times ahead.

 He concluded his post by urging his followers to stay safe and healthy.

 View this post on Instagram